Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0013-animation-library.md

 **3) Pose** - (https://popmotion.io/pose/)
+ An adaptation of the `popmotion` library for react.
+People who have experience with it like it for its declarative interface.
 - User friendly API library
 - Minified size: 61 KB
 - 108 issues open and 351 closed